The Last Son

 - Loads and Loads of Characters: Inevitable when mixing two comic universes.

-- Long-Lost Relative: In Chapter Five of Book Four, it's reveal that Black Canary, Siryn, and Banshee are half-siblings.
+- Long-Lost Relative: In Chapter Five of Book Four, it's revealed that Black Canary, Siryn, and Banshee are half-siblings, and a later chapter implies they might have more half-siblings out there.

 - Lotus-Eater Machine: The Circlet of Morpheus used as part of Doctor Doom's Evil Plan.